conceptcartography/conceptcartography/docs/concepts/willful-ignorance.md

 ## 📖 Definitions

 > "Willful ignorance is a deception that we impose upon ourselves, but it is not an isolated lie we consciously tell ourselves, a belief we know to be false but insist on repeating.
 Rather, willful ignorance is a systematic process of self-deception, a willful embrace of ignorance that infects those who are in positions of privilege, an active ignoring of the oppression of others and one's role in that exploitation."
-(Tuana, 2006, 11)
+(Tuana 2006, 11)

 ## 💡 Examples